 Additional financing may not be available on acceptable terms or at all.
-We believe that our ability to secure substantial additional funding will depend largely on investors' acceptance of our business plan going forward, which includes the completion of a fourth Phase 3 clinical trial in PMD, opportunities that may be created by the results of the proof-of-concept mitigation of atypical antipsychotic induced weight gain trial and the development of our new chemical entities.
+We believe that our ability to secure substantial additional funding will depend largely on investors' acceptance of our business plan going forward, which includes the completion of a fourth Phase 3 clinical trial in psychotic depression, opportunities that may be created by the recently reported top-line results of the proof-of-concept mitigation of atypical antipsychotic induced weight gain trial, the opening of an Investigational New Drug application (IND) in Cushing's syndrome and the development of our new chemical entities.

-If we are unable to raise additional funds, we may, among other things, be required to delay, reduce the scope of or eliminate one or more of our research or development programs or to obtain funds through collaborations with others that are on unfavorable terms or that may require us to relinquish certain rights to our technologies or products, including potentially our lead product candidate, that we would otherwise seek to develop on our own; or we may be required to discontinue operations.
+If we are unable to raise additional funds, we may, among other things, be required to delay, reduce the scope of or eliminate one or more of our research or development programs or we may be required to discontinue operations.

-Even if we are successful in raising funds in the near term, we will need to raise substantial additional funds to complete the development of and the potential commercialization of CORLUX for PMD and for other development programs.
+Even if we are successful in raising funds in the near term, we will need to raise substantial additional funds to complete the development of and the potential commercialization of CORLUX for psychotic depression and for other development programs.
 We may choose to raise additional capital at any time based on market conditions or strategic considerations even if we believe we have raised sufficient funds for our current or future operating plans.
 Additional financing may be dilutive to stockholders, may involve the relinquishment of valuable rights, and may involve restrictive covenants.

-We will depend heavily on the success of our lead product candidate, CORLUX for the treatment of the psychotic features of PMD, which is still in development.
+We will depend heavily on the success of our lead product candidate, CORLUX for the treatment of the psychotic features of psychotic depression, which is still in development.
 Our first three Phase 3 trials did not meet their primary and key secondary endpoints.
 If we are unable to commercialize CORLUX, or experience significant delays in doing so, we may be unable to generate revenues and our stock price may decline.

 We have invested a significant portion of our time and financial resources since our inception in the development of CORLUX.
 We currently do not have any commercial products and we anticipate that for the foreseeable future our ability to generate revenues and achieve profitability will be solely dependent on the successful development, approval and commercialization of CORLUX.
-We have completed three Phase 3 clinical trials evaluating CORLUX for the treatment of the psychotic features of PMD.
+We have completed three Phase 3 clinical trials evaluating CORLUX for the treatment of the psychotic features of psychotic depression.
 None of the first three trials met its primary or key secondary endpoints.
 The FDA generally requires at least two positive Phase 3 studies prior to the submission of an NDA.
 Many factors could harm our efforts to develop and commercialize CORLUX, including:

-- insufficient funding; - negative, inconclusive or otherwise unfavorable results from our pre-clinical or clinical development programs; - side effects that may be identified in the course of our clinical trials; - changes or delays in our clinical development program; - rapid technological change making CORLUX obsolete; - competition from companies with greater financial, technical and marketing resources than ours; - increases in the costs of our clinical trials; - an inability to obtain, or delay in obtaining, regulatory approval for the commercialization of CORLUX for the treatment of the psychotic features of PMD: - an inability to manufacture CORLUX or the active ingredient in CORLUX in commercial quantities and at an acceptable cost; and - · political concerns relating to other uses of mifepristone that could limit the market acceptance of CORLUX.
+- insufficient funding; - negative, inconclusive or otherwise unfavorable results from our pre-clinical or clinical development programs; - side effects that may be identified in the course of our clinical trials; - · changes or delays in our clinical development program; - rapid technological change making CORLUX obsolete; - · competition from companies with greater financial, technical and marketing resources than ours; - increases in the costs of our clinical trials; - an inability to obtain, or delay in obtaining, regulatory approval for the commercialization of CORLUX for the treatment of the psychotic features of psychotic depression; - an inability to manufacture CORLUX or the active ingredient in CORLUX in commercial quantities and at an acceptable cost; and - political concerns relating to other uses of mifepristone, or RU-486, that could limit the market acceptance of CORLUX.

 Our clinical trials may not demonstrate that CORLUX is safe and effective.
-If our clinical program for CORLUX for the treatment of the psychotic features of PMD does not demonstrate safety and efficacy, our business will be harmed.
+If our clinical program for CORLUX for the treatment of the psychotic features of psychotic depression does not demonstrate safety and efficacy, our business will be harmed.